TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorbackupfailedastransactionlogisfull.md

 # Error UserErrorBackupFailedAsTransactionLogIsFull

 <!--issueDescription-->
-We have identified that your backup operation failed as transaction log for the data source is full.
+We have identified that your backup operation failed, as transaction log for the data source is full.
 <!--/issueDescription-->

-## **Recommended Document**
+## **Recommended Steps**

-To resolve this issue follow the steps listed in this [article](https://docs.microsoft.com/azure/backup/backup-sql-server-azure-troubleshoot#usererrorbackupfailedastransactionlogisfull).
+* To resolve this issue, follow the steps listed in this [article](https://docs.microsoft.com/azure/backup/backup-sql-server-azure-troubleshoot#usererrorbackupfailedastransactionlogisfull)